Digital Marketing AI and Us: With Real Results

 Answer:

-Use question-style H2/H3s with 1–2 sentence answers, followed by bullet summaries and a deep paragraph; add FAQ/HowTo schema and authoritative links.
+Use question-style H2/H3s with 1–2 sentence answers, followed by bullet summaries and a deep paragraph; add FAQ/HowTo schema and authoritative links — this atomic structure mirrors how LLMs extract and synthesize information.

 • Structure: Q header → short answer → bullets → expanded explanation → schema.